List of tourist attractions in West Bengal

 Tourist attractions in West Bengal refers to the tourist attractions in the Indian state of West Bengal.
-West Bengal is a state in the eastern region of India and is the nation's fourth-most populous.
+West Bengal is a state in the eastern] region of India and is the nation's fourth-most populous.
 It is also the seventh-most populous sub-national entity in the world, with over 91 million inhabitants.
 It is bordered by the countries of Nepal, Bhutan, and Bangladesh, and the Indian states of Orissa, Jharkhand, Bihar, Sikkim, and Assam.
-The state capital is Kolkata (formerly Calcutta).
+The state capital is Calcutta.
 West Bengal encompasses two broad natural regions: the Gangetic Plain in the south and the sub-Himalayan and Himalayan area in the north.
 With these there are two major natural regions i.e., the Western plateau and the great Sundarban delta.